Alonzo M. Clark

-Alonzo Monroe Clark (August 13, 1868 – October 12, 1952) was an American politician who was the 16th Governor of Wyoming from 1931 to 1933.
+Alonzo Monroe Clark (August 13, 1868 – October 12, 1952) was an American politician who was the 16th governor of Wyoming from 1931 to 1933.
+A Republican, he took office after sitting governor Frank Emerson's death.
+He lost his re-election campaign.

 Biography

 Clark was born in Flint, Indiana.
 He was raised and educated in Nebraska after his family moved there from Indiana.
 After graduating from Nebraska State Teachers College in 1898, he served as Superintendent of Schools for Dawes County, Nebraska, before moving to Wyoming in 1901.
 He homesteaded more than 300 acre in Campbell County, Wyoming, and was a teacher.

 In 1926, he was elected Secretary of State, and he was re-elected in 1930.
 When the then-current governor, Frank Emerson died, on February 18, 1931, just six weeks into his second term, Clark succeeded to the governorship.
 He took the oath of office after Emerson's Sunday funeral, which was three days later.
 That November, he was defeated in the Republican primary, and resumed his term as Secretary of State.
 His loss in the primary remains the closest primary defeat for an incumbent Republican governor in United States history.

 In 1934 he successfully secured the Republican nomination, but lost in the general election to the then-incumbent, Democrat Leslie A. Miller.
 He also campaigned unsuccessfully for seats in the U.S. House of Representatives and U.S. Senate.